jethroGIT/jethrogit.github.io/_posts/data-science-1/2020-11-25-Predictive_Distributions.md

 [![img1]({{ site.baseurl }}/assets/images/the-experiment.png){:class="img-responsive"}]({{ site.baseurl }}/assets/images/the-experiment.png)*<center>$\pmb{\text{Figure 1}}$: The problem poses an experiment consisting of two steps.
 Specifically, $N \sim$ geometric distribution.</center>*

 If we read the problem carefully, we may find that the problem consists of two steps as depicted in $\pmb{\text{Figure 1}}$.
-Particularly, random variable $N$ is a geometric distribution which has a _probability mass function_ as follows:
+Particularly, random variable $N$ is a geometric distribution which has a _probability mass function_ such that

 $$
   \begin{equation}